nayafia/lemonade-stand/README.md

 ## Venture capital

 *Venture capital is a form of funding for high growth businesses.
 Unlike a bank loan or other forms of debt financing, venture capitalists take equity (a percent ownership in your business) in exchange for funding.
-The tradeoff is that unlike taking out a loan, you don't have to repay your creditors if your business tanks.
+Unlike taking out a loan, you don't have to repay your creditors if your business tanks.
 If you do succeed, however, you should expect to return capital to your investor at a multiple.*

-*Venture capital is "high risk high reward": VCs are more risk tolerant than, say, a bank, but they also expect a large payoff if you are successful.
-If you plan on raising venture capital, you should set up a business entity structured as a C Corp, preferably Delaware.
+*Venture capital is "high risk high reward": VCs are more risk tolerant than banks, but they also expect a large payoff if you are successful.
+If you plan on raising venture capital, you should set up a business entity structured as a C Corp, preferably in Delaware.
 If you're unfamiliar with the venture capital process, the best place to start is by reaching out to similar founders who have successfully raised venture.*

 #### Pros